-The Dempsey Center offers short-term therapeutic counseling services for individuals and families impacted by cancer.
-Counseling is provided by Master’s-prepared licensed psychotherapists (LCSWs and LCPCs) who specialize in oncology and bereavement.
+The Dempsey Center offers short-term therapeutic counseling services for individuals and families managing the impact of cancer.

 Cancer’s impact on body, mind, and spirit